Quechuan love poem

-Quechua was one of the two languages of the Incas, the other being Aymara, it is now spoken in other countries than Peru: Colombia, Ecuador, Bolivia, Argentina and Chile.
+Quechua was one of the two languages of the Inca empire, the other was Aymara.
+It is now spoken in other countries than Peru: Colombia, Ecuador, Bolivia, Argentina and Chile.
 It is the most spoken Indian language in South America.
 Most of the speakers are in Peru (4 million), Bolivia (2 million), and Ecuador (750,000).
 It is a member of the Andean language family.

 Actually, there are more speakers of Quechua, than at the conquistador's epoch.
 This number is still increasing and many people, only speak it.

 Despite all their great technology and culture, the Incas never developed an alphabet.
 The only way they had to record things were by an arrangement of cords of various colors which were knotted in different ways.
 All literature prior to the Spanish conquest was handed down by oral tradition.
 If the Spanish introduced the roman alphabet, today the spelling has still not be standardized.
 Quechua grammar, however, has been found to be extremely regular and consistent.